 Selecting Welding Process and Materials

-Different welding processes are better suited for use on different materials or in different circumstances.
-For example SMAW or stick welding, often used in pipeline welding, is ideal for portability and well suited to a variety of metals and alloys, but it cannot be automated and may spatter, requiring extra cleanup.
-Meanwhile, GTAW or TIG welding is a high precision welding process that doesn't create any spatter, but it requires a high degree of operator skill to perform and has a relatively high cost compared to many other welding processes.
+Different welding processes are better suited for use on different materials or circumstances.
+For instance, SMAW or stick welding, often used in pipeline welding, is ideal for portability and well suited to a variety of metals and alloys, including stainless steel, but it cannot be automated and may spatter, requiring extra cleanup.
+Meanwhile, GTAW or TIG welding is a high-precision welding process that doesn’t create any spatter.
+Still, it requires a high degree of operator skill and has a relatively high cost compared to many other welding processes.
 Other welding processes come with their own particular pros and cons, thus a crucial best welding process is selecting the correct welding process for the job.
 For instance, a specific type of welding known as Tungsten Inert Gas (TIG) welding, notable for its precision and versatility with different metals, is frequently used for creating and repairing joints during boiler repair and maintenance.

-As briefly touched on above, different welding processes call for different levels of welder expertise.
-Likewise, welding in different positions or on different materials also requires different levels of expertise, and fundamentally it is crucial that the welder performing the job be experienced in the particular circumstances of the project.
+As briefly mentioned above, different welding processes call for different levels of welder expertise.
+Likewise, welding in different positions or on different materials also requires different levels of expertise, and fundamentally it is crucial that the welder performing the job be experienced in the project’s particular circumstances.
 Ensuring the expertise of the welder is a key best welding practice.

 Gathering Personal Protective Equipment